Mercedes EQS Review

 • Lightning

 Mercedes’ first proper crack at building a clean-sheet electric car is as impressive as you'd expect.
-It's not an electric S-Class though, as it is much more sporty than you might expect.
+It's not an electric S-Class though, as it's much sportier than you might expect.

 Play